rotorflight/rotorflight-firmware/docs/LedStrip.md

 If used with zero arguments it prints out the led configuration which can be copied for future reference.

-Each led is configured using the following template: `x,y:ddd:mmm:cc`
+Each led is configured using the following template: `x,y:direction:mode:color:blinkpattern:blinkpause:alternatecolor`

-`x` and `y` are grid coordinates of a 0 based 16x16 grid, north west is 0,0, south east is 15,15 `ddd` specifies the directions, since an led can face in any direction it can have multiple directions.
+`x` and `y` are grid coordinates of a 0 based 16x16 grid, north west is 0,0, south east is 15,15 `direction` specifies the directions, since an led can face in any direction it can have multiple directions.
 Directions are:

  `N` - North
  `E` - East